remotion-dev/remotion/packages/docs/docs/lambda/renderstillonlambda.md

 ### `onInit?`<AvailableFrom v="4.0.6" />

-A callback function that gets called when the render starts.
+A callback function that gets called when the render starts, useful to obtain the link to the logs even if the render fails.

 It receives an object with the following properties:

-This is useful to obtain the link to the logs even if the render fails.

 - `cloudWatchLogs`: A link to the CloudWatch logs of the Lambda function, if you did not disable it.
 - `renderId`: The ID of the render.